BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 The header file `patient15_LuDOTATATE_attn.h33` must follow a specific format.
 Note that the line `!name of data file := ./PathTo/patient15_LuDOTATATE_attn.i33` must specify the path to the .i33 file **relative to the GATE macro** and not relative to the header file.

-Indices in the voxelized attenuation image are translated into materials via the parameters defined in the *'Attenuation_LuPatient_Range.dat'* file.
+Indices in the voxelized attenuation image are translated into materials via the parameters defined in the *Attenuation_LuPatient_Range.dat* file.
 Since this phantom is based on a low-dose CT, very specific material definition for different organs is not possible.
 The following indices to materials conversion can be used

 ```ruby
 -2000 100 Air